Delivering for Canadians:

 9:30 a.m. – 9:45 a.m.
 Networking Break

 9:45 a.m. – 11:00 a.m.
-Panel and Q+A featuring Public Sector Officials from Public Service and Procurement Canada, Shared Services Canada, the Treasury Board of Canada Secretariat, Levio and Salesforce, Moderated by TechNation on “Evolving and Accelerating IM/IT Procurement within the Government of Canada”
+Panel and Q+A featuring Public Sector Officials from Public Service and Procurement Canada, Shared Services Canada, the Treasury Board of Canada Secretariat, Levio and Salesforce, Moderated by Edelman Global Advisory’s, Graham Richardson, on “Overcoming Ottawa’s Technology and Procurement Challenges with an Outcome-Based Approach”

 11:00 – 11:30 a.m.
 Networking and Event Ends